songyang0603/songyang0603.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a junior Undergraduate Student pursuing a bachelor's Degree in Artificial intelligence at [School of Information Engineering](http://ie.ncu.edu.cn/), [Nanchang University](https://www.ncu.edu.cn/).
-I am expected to be recommended for graduate study and am looking for Ph.D opportunities now.
+I am currently a senior Undergraduate Student pursuing a bachelor's Degree in Artificial intelligence at [School of Information Engineering](http://ie.ncu.edu.cn/), [Nanchang University](https://www.ncu.edu.cn/).
+I will go to the Hong Kong University of Science and Technology (Guangzhou) to pursue Master of Philosophy in September 2025.
+I am looking for research internship and Ph.D opportunities now.
 (Wechat: rxsy2003)

 My research interests lie in generative artificial intelligence algorithms and their applications in various practical scenarios, such as computational imaging and intelligent medical imaging.